willduff/mixedreality-enthusiast-guide/docs/motion-controller-problems.md

 Go to **Device Manager > Bluetooth > Marvell AVASTAR Bluetooth Radio Adapter > Properties > Driver** and make sure that you are using driver 15.68.9210.47 or later.

-## The Mixed Reality Portal is working, but my motion controllers are tracking poorly (controllers keep flying away, shaking, etc.).
+## The Mixed Reality Portal is working, but my controllers are tracking poorly (flying away, shaking, etc.).

 1. Some lighting conditions can affect tracking.
 Make sure that you are not exposed to direct sunlight and that you don't have a lot of point light sources visible to your HMD (for example, strings of lights like a christmas tree).
 2. These symptoms are generally caused by failures to communicate between the controller and the host PC, and indicate poor Bluetooth link quality.
 See the [questions about Bluetooth](motion-controller-problems.md#how-can-i-tell-if-im-using-bluetooth-technology).